frctl/fractal-docs/docs/guide/core-concepts/statuses.md

 ## Setting the status of an item

-You can specify a status for an item in its ~@TODOLINK @configuration-files', 'configuration file') }} (or in the YAML front-matter for documentation pages).
+You can specify a status for an item in its [configuration file](./configuration-files.md) (or in the YAML front-matter for documentation pages).
 For example:

 ```js
 // component.config.json